-The roll-out of the £288.7 million Subway modernisation programme continues with the installation of a new wheel lathe and train wash in the year and the planned redevelopment of the Operational Depot in advance of the continued work on design and build of rolling stock, signalling and associated systems.
+The roll-out of the £288.7 million Subway modernisation programme continues with the construction of a stabling shed extension, commencement of mainline rolling stock testing and continued work on the design and build of rolling stock, signalling and associated systems.

-Delivery of the first three rolling stock units to the manufacturer's site in Glasgow occurred in 2019/20, this will be followed by an extensive period of onsite testing in 2020/21.
 Work also continues on the development of a new operating model reflecting the new technology and operating practices as well as changing customer expectations.